gocodee-team/lib-demo/README.md

 ## Motivation

 This project is a exist as a small demo for beginer to know how to write a Angular Library.
-In this library we will learn how to know how a native angular library work and learn how to use a JS lib inside an angular app.
+In this library we will learn how to know how a native angular library work and learn how to use a JS lib inside an angular app.<br/>
+In this demo I will use 'underscore' js lib to seperate particles in an array.

 ### Build Status